Welcome to Salzburg

 Arriving by train

-The main train station Innsbruck Hauptbahnhof is only 10 min. walking distance from the venue.
+The main train station Salzburg Hauptbahnhof is approximately 25 minutes distance by bus from the venue.

-Austrian Federal Railways provide frequent connections to all major Austrian cities, Vienna International Airport, to Germany via Munich, and to Italy via Verona
+Austrian Federal Railways provide frequent connections to all major Austrian cities, Vienna & Salzburg International Airport, to Germany via Munich, and to Italy via Verona.

 ⇒ ÖBB website (Austrian Federal Railways)